- Annual Events

 To some legislators, it was the first substantive discussion they had regarding the IDD community.
 For those that are more knowledgeable, it was yet more support they were willing to provide.
 Such support is never taken for granted as we are rarely at the front of the line with campaign contributions.
 Moreover, community services are funded almost exclusively by Medicaid, which serves people with disabilities, the poor and children, not the most visible voting population.
 It is not surprising, therefore, that providers questioned if their advocacy would ever make a difference.
 Last year and this year we have learned our voices are being heard and with just a single phone call, we can change the course of legislation.

 Ensuring an Effective Investigation of Serious Incidents Training

 June 29-30, 2017

 Click here for details.

 If you have any questions, please contact us at 609-406-1400.
 Thank you.

 Both types of funding structures are designed to reduce Medicaid costs to the federal government and, therefore, would cut funding to services and supports for people with IDD.
-States are left to fund additional expenses for people, including increased needs and, in the case of block grants, also including increased enrollment.
-New Jersey’s budget is already strained with funding the public employee pension fund and other expenses, there is no additional funding for people with IDD.
+States are left to fund additional expenses for people, including increased needs, and, in the case of block grants, increased enrollment.
+New Jersey’s budget is already strained with funding the public employee pension fund and other expenses.
+There is no additional funding for people with IDD.

 While the per capita cap proposals are preferable to block grants, NJACP opposes both as ultimately harming people with IDD.
 NJACP is recommending a carve out of people with IDD regardless of which proposal is passed.